AngryProgrammerInside/NC-API-Documentation/README.md

 $CustomerReport | Out-GridView
 ```

-The important parts of this example are the simple one line calls for the **New-CentralConnection** , **Get-NCCsutomerList** and **Get-NCCustomerPropertyList**.
+The important parts of this example are the simple one line calls for the **New-CentralConnection** , **Get-NCCustomerList** and **Get-NCCustomerPropertyList**.
 With very little effort we can connect, retrieve the data then process into a single table for review.

 ### Advanced PS-NCentral querying
 The PS-NCentral module provides ease of access to N-Central API calls with normal **verb-noun** functions, but you can also perform a direct call through the internal connection class, we could replace the above function calls with these methods: